AdventHealth Palm Coast: 2000-2012

 In late May 2000, Memorial Health Systems chose to merge with Adventist Health System.
 It had to be approved by both of the hospital networks boards, and by regulators from Florida and the federal government.

 In September 2002, Memorial Hospital-Flagler moved to Palm Coast and was renamed Florida Hospital Flagler.

 On September 22, Florida Hospital Flagler opened with 81 hospital beds and cost $67 million to build.

-In October 2002, the only YMCA in Flagler County opened by renting 6,500 square feet inside of Florida Hospital Flagler.
+In October 2002, the only YMCA in Flagler County opened by renting 6500 sqfoot inside of Florida Hospital Flagler.
 On May 31, 2011, it closed after losing $50,000 for three consecutive years.

-In July 2011, Florida Hospital Flagler purchased 3 acres in the Cobblestone Village located by Golden Corral.
-On September 28, Florida Hospital Flagler had a groundbreaking ceremony for the 34,000 square-foot Florida Hospital Flagler Medical Plaza.
-On July 10, 2012, the outpatient clinic opened for $15 million.

 On September 23, 2012, Florida Hospital Flagler celebrated its tenth anniversary being in Palm Coast.
 In early December, Kangaroo Express donated $110,000 to Florida Hospital Pink Army for its fight against breast cancer.
-Florida Hospital received about $37,000 of that money donated.
+Florida Hospital Flagler received about $37,000 of that money donated.

 2013-2019

 On August 1, 2013, during a special meeting Flagler County commissioners voted 4-to-1 to purchase the former Memorial Hospital-Flagler for $1.23 million.
 The reason why the county wanted the former hospital was for a new location for the Flagler County Sheriff's Office.
 On September 21, the purchase of the former hospital was finalized.

 On November 11, 2015, Florida Hospital Flagler announced that it was adding 32 beds and would ask for licenses for 16 current overflow beds.
 The number of beds would be increased from 99 beds to 147 beds and would add a second story above the emergency department.
 The expansion will cost $15 million.

-On February 15, 2016, Florida Hospital Flagler had a ground breaking ceremony for the 18,500 square-foot expansion.
+On February 15, 2016, Florida Hospital Flagler had a groundbreaking for the 18500 sqfoot expansion.
 The expansion of the hospital was completed in the fall.

-In late January 2016, Florida Hospital Flagler announced that it would expand its cancer center by 2,000-square-feet for $4.5 million.
+In late January 2016, Florida Hospital Flagler announced that it would expand its cancer center by 2000 sqfoot for $4.5 million.
 On July 11, Florida Hospital Flagler broke ground on the expansion of its cancer center.

 In early March 2017, the expanded cancer center opened.
 Florida Hospital Flagler became the first hospital in the area to have the True Beam Radiotherapy System by Varian Medical Systems.

-On November 19, 2018, Florida Hospital Flagler announced that it was purchasing six acres from Flagler County for $175,000.
+On November 19, 2018, Florida Hospital Flagler announced that it was purchasing 6 acre from Flagler County for $175,000.
 It is located by Interstate 95 and Matanzas High School.
 It planned on building a 12-bed emergency department and a two-story medical office building for a total of $25 million.
 Later plans for the ER were dropped and AdventHealth Palm Coast Parkway was built instead.

 On January 2, 2019, Florida Hospital Flagler rebranded to AdventHealth Palm Coast.